Lyme Disease Misconceptions That Contribute to Medical Dismissal

 - Lyme disease always presents with a bullseye rash

-- Symptoms are always straightforward and predictable
+- Symptoms are predictable and follow a fixed timeline

-How These Misconceptions Affect Patient Care
+How Do These Misconceptions Affect Patient Care?

-One of the most consequential Lyme disease misconceptions is the belief that persistent symptoms must reflect something other than infection once standard treatment is completed.
-When symptoms such as fatigue, pain, cognitive dysfunction, or autonomic instability continue, the clinical focus may shift away from Lyme disease prematurely.
+When symptoms such as fatigue, pain, brain fog, or autonomic instability continue, the clinical focus may shift away from Lyme disease prematurely.

-Why Lyme Disease Misconceptions Persist in Clinical Systems
+Why Do Lyme Disease Misconceptions Persist?

 - Cognitive bias, including premature diagnostic closure

-- Discomfort with uncertainty in complex, multisystem illness
+- Discomfort with uncertainty in complex illness

 Clinical Takeaway